 7. Remember SEO

-This is your quick reminder to remember that local SEO best practices carry over to your social media strategy too.
-A lot of people find LinkedIn Company Pages via search engines.
+This is your quick reminder to remember that local SEO best practices carry over to your social media strategy, too.
+A lot of people find LinkedIn company pages via search engines.
 Make sure your page’s copy uses the appropriate keywords to help people find you.

 linkedin company page - keyword rich content example